Covid19-Socialmedia/Reopeningproject/README.md

 # Reopeningproject
-Evaluation of Public Perception on Reopening amid COVID-19
+Supporting or opposing reopening amid the COVID-19 pandemic?
+Anatomy into the battle on social media Evaluation of Public Perception on Reopening COVID-19